 Two Forest Corps sessions will be offered during the 2016 summer: Session 1 is July 13 - July 27 and Session 2 is August 3 - August 17.
 The cost is $650/participant for each session.
 A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
 A round-trip shuttle from the Minneapolis/St. Paul airport is included in your fee.

 National Advanced Youth Leadership Experience (NAYLE) is an exciting program where young men and women enhance their leadership skills.
 Participants will expand upon the team building and ethical decision making skills learned in National Youth Leadership Training (NYLT).
 NAYLE emphasizes leadership, teamwork, and selfless service using the core elements of NYLT to make these skills intuitive.

-2016 courses will be held June 19 - June 25, July 3 - July 9, and July 24 - July 30.
-The fee for the six-day course is $395.
+Course dates for 2017 are July 10 - 16 and July 31 - August 6.
+The fee for the six-day course is $410.
 A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
-A round-trip shuttle from the Minneapolis/St. Paul airport is available for $120.
+A round-trip shuttle from the Minneapolis/St. Paul airport is available for $130.

 More Information Here!

 OA WILDERNESS VOYAGE